-The first installation focuses on two important collections at the Spencer Museum: Asian art, and the indigenous arts of the Americas, Africa and Oceania.
-On the north balcony, Roots and Journeys will provide the first dedicated exhibition space for the display of our diverse collections of American Indian, Latin American, African and Oceanic art, which have been collected at the University of Kansas since 1890 and were transferred to the care of the Spencer in 2007.
-The south balcony will feature the arts of Asia in a thematic installation Nature/Natural and will highlight many never-before-displayed artworks collected by Sallie Casey Thayer, whose generous gift of 7,500 objects created the first art museum at KU in 1918.
+Nature/Natural and Roots and Journeys focus on two important collections at the Spencer Museum: Asian art, and the indigenous arts of the Americas, Africa and Oceania.
+On the north balcony, Roots and Journeys became the first dedicated exhibition space for the display of the Spencer’s diverse collections of American Indian, Latin American, African and Oceanic art—a collection first founded in 1890, and transferred to the care of the Spencer in 2007.
+The south balcony features the arts of Asia in Nature/Natural, and highlights many never-before-displayed artworks collected by Sallie Casey Thayer, whose generous gift of 7,500 objects created the first art museum at KU in 1918.

 Both installations are inspired by the theme of habitation: whether through human interaction with the environment, or the cultural construction of place.